azinedine456/Grid-Tied-Inverter-Design-for-a-50V-PV-Array/README.md

 ## Project Objectives
 - Developing the methodological skills necessary to effectively plan and manage a technical project.
-- Designing an inverter leg that meets project specifications.
+- Designing & properly sizing an inverter leg that meets project specifications.
 - Simulating a full inverter on LTspice.
 - Experimenting with different controllers & evaluating current control system performance (Proportional / Hysterisis).